ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 # IANA Considerations

-IANA is requested to add the COSE Header parameter described in {{sec-tst-hdr}} to the "COSE Header Parameters" of the {{!IANA.cose}} registry.
+IANA is requested to add the two COSE Header parameters described in {{sec-tst-hdr}} to the "COSE Header Parameters" of the {{!IANA.cose}} registry.

 --- back